BrowserStackCE/example-percy-csharp-selenium/README.md

 $ PERCY_TOKEN=<YOUR_PROJECT_TOKEN> npm run test
 ```

+Option 2: In case you have already installed @percy/agent npm module globally.

-Option 2: To separately compile and build a .dll file containing our app:
+To compile and build a .dll file containing our app:
 ```bash
 $ dotnet build
 ```